 In the context of performance management, self-rating can be beneficial as it provides employees with an opportunity to reflect on their accomplishments, identify areas for improvement, and communicate their own perspective on their job responsibilities.
 It also helps managers to understand how employees view their own strengths and weaknesses.

-A reviewer is someone who assesses the performance, work or other aspects of an individual or organization.
+A reviewer is someone who assesses the performance, work or other aspects of an individual or organisation.
 In the context of performance management, a reviewer is typically a manager or supervisor who evaluates the work and achievements of their subordinates during the performance appraisal process.

 The role of a reviewer in the performance appraisal process is to provide feedback on an employee’s strengths and weaknesses, identify areas for improvement, set goals for future development, and make decisions on rewards and promotions.
 The reviewer uses a combination of objective measures such as key performance indicators (KPIs) and subjective assessments based on direct observations and interactions with employees.

 Effective reviewers are skilled at providing constructive feedback that is specific, actionable, and based on observable evidence.
-They should be able to communicate clearly and effectively with employees about their performance while also ensuring that they understand how their work contributes to the broader goals of the organization.
+They should be able to communicate clearly and effectively with employees about their performance while also ensuring that they understand how their work contributes to the broader goals of the organisation.
 A good reviewer is also fair and impartial when evaluating employees, taking into account all relevant factors before making decisions.

 Key Results are specific, quantifiable measures that indicate progress towards achieving the objectives.
 They should be measurable, objective, and easy to understand.
 Key Results are typically set up as a series of milestones or targets that can be tracked over time.